YesIDont/unreal-coding-guide/README.md

 ## Unreal Engine general tips
 - everything in a scene in Unreal Engine is an Actor, containing or not a visual representation
 - get random value with FMath::FRandRange()
+- make arrays with TArray and use it's Num() method to get array's length

 ## VS Community shortcuts:
 - switch lines: ALT + arrow